renanstn/godot-lab/README.md

 ## 008 - Advanced Player

 - In this new character script, gravity is not a fixed value randomly chosen by you.
 Instead, you set the blocks `UNIT_SIZE` of your tilemap, and all values will be calculated according to your blocks
-- This way, it's more easy to control how high (in blocks) and how distance (in blocks) your character can reach in a jump
+- This way, it's easier to control how high (in blocks) and how much distance (in blocks) your character can reach in a jump
 - Holding the "jump" button will make your character jump higher
 - This player also had a `Tween` node to make some cool animations when you're jumping and when you're landing.
 You can configure how much the character will "deform" changing the "squash" value.
 - And [here's the code](https://github.com/renanstn/godot-mechanics/blob/master/Mechanics%20Lab/Scripts/AdvancedPlayer.gd)